ian-shum-sp/P_01_Pixel_TopDown_RPG/README.md

 3. Enhance map and level designs
 4. More rooms for exploration

-Updates will be recorded in the Design file in the Documents directory.
+Updates will be recorded in the Design file [(click here to open)](https://github.com/ianshum/P_01_Pixel_TopDown_RPG/blob/master/Documents/Design%20V0.2.md) in the Documents directory.
 I will also provide updates (if any) on top of this file.
-For the latest stats of the weapons, armors and mobs etc, kindly take a look into the Stats.md file in the Documents directory.
+For the latest stats of the weapons, armors and mobs etc, kindly take a look into the Stats.md file [(click here to open)](https://github.com/ianshum/P_01_Pixel_TopDown_RPG/blob/master/Documents/Stats.md) in the Documents directory.
 That file will contain most of the stats related items in the game.
 If you are interested in more of a background of me developing this game, you can go to my [page](https://ianshum.github.io/) to have a look at it!
 Finally, if you have good suggestions, please hit me up as well!
 Thanks a lot!